Insurance and Fees

 What if my insurance isn’t accepted?

-If the doctors at Neighborhood Naturopathic are out-of-network with your insurance provider (Kaiser HMO, Cigna, United, Medicaid/WA state insurance, Medicare, Aetna, etc.), then you have the option of paying on the day of your appointment and receiving a 20% discount.
+If the doctors at Neighborhood Naturopathic and Primary Care are out-of-network with your insurance provider (Kaiser HMO, Cigna, United, Medicaid/WA state insurance, Medicare, Aetna, etc.), then you have the option of paying on the day of your appointment and receiving a 20% discount.
 You will be provided with the necessary reimbursement forms to submit to your insurance company if you have out-of-network benefits.

 How do I know if my insurance covers naturopathic medicine?